Highasakite

-Highasakite is an indie pop and indie rock band from Norway.
+Highasakite is an indie pop and indie rock band from Trondheim, Norway.
 The band formed when vocalist and songwriter Ingrid Helene Håvik met drummer Trond Bersu whilst studying jazz at the Trondheim Jazz Conservatory.
 In 2010, after just six months, the duo started working on their debut album.
 The album All That Floats Will Rain was released in 2012.

 History

 Formation and All That Floats Will Rain (2010–2012)

 Vocalist Ingrid Håvik and drummer Trond Bersu met while Bersu was studying jazz at the Trondheim Jazz Conservatory; after starting out as a duo, the two recruited Thomas Dahl, a producer, to help out on bass and guitar, and Øystein Skar joined the group to play synthesizer.
 After bonding they spent the next six months working on a debut album.
 Their debut album, All That Floats Will Rain, was released in Norway in February 2012 on the record label Riot Factory, and was produced by Juhani Silvola and Thomas Dahl.
 The album reached #16 on the Norwegian Albums Chart.
 After the album's release the band began to play live shows, adding Marte Eberson on synthesizer and Kristoffer Lo on guitar, percussion, flugabone, and tuba to extend their layered instrumentation, and flesh out their sound.
 Highasakite started out opening for other musical projects like Your Headlights Are On, PELbO and Sacred Harp.
 The band later performed at many festivals in 2012, including Øyafestivalen and the Iceland Airwaves.